bala-openink/essence_backend/README.md

 To deploy in AWS lambda

-1. Build the docker image
-docker build -t ocs-backend .
+1. Build the docker image.
+Note the platform linux/amd64 - This is needed for the lambda's unix flavor docker buildx build --no-cache --platform linux/amd64 -t ocs-backend --load .

 2. Deploy using serverless
  - for full deploy